lukesalisbury/batchfile4mingwmake/README.md

 redirects to del

 tr.cmd
-Not a replacement for tr, just uppercase the string
+Not a replacement for tr, just uppercase the string if first arg is 'a-z' or lowercase if 'A-Z'

 uname.cmd
 IF argument -m is passed, x86_64 is return otherwise it will print Windows